Community Food Bank

 Donations of food or cash are always appreciated.
 Items most in need include: children's snacks, peanut butter, canned meats and fish, pork and beans, pasta sauce, canned stew and chili, soda crackers, mac and cheese, and juice.
-Monetary donations for perishable items such as milk, fruit and vegetables are always appreciated. soap, shampoo are always welcome.
-Hygiene items such as soap, shampoo, diapers and baby wipes are also appreciated.
+Monetary donations for perishable items such as milk, fruit and vegetables are always appreciated.
+Hygiene items such as soap, shampoo, toothpaste, diapers and baby wipes are also appreciated.

 Southern Frontenac Community Services has a goal to reduce hunger and break the cycle of poverty through education and offering nutritious food to our food bank clients.

 Thank you for all of your community support.